Abdussamadajao/Abdussamadajao/README.md

 ## Hi there 👋

 I'm Abdussamad, a passionate software engineer based in Abuja.
 I focus on develper front end applications with HTML, CSS, JavaScript and TypeScript.
-I'm also experienced with frameworks and technologies like React, Next js, react .
+I'm also experienced with frameworks and technologies like React, Next js, React Native.
 I enjoy learning new technologies and exploring different areas of web development.
 <!--
 **Abdussamadajao/Abdussamadajao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.